|

 civilization, is still the acknowledged king.

-chosen to set their piece in the breathless seconds following
+significant that Latham, Lechowick and Jacobs have chosen to set their piece in the breathless seconds following

 the end of World War II, in the fetid crucible in which